A group of beginner cyclists on a scenic trail for a charity bike ride.

 Your video title is often the first thing a potential viewer sees, so it needs to grab their attention and accurately describe the content.
 A great title is intriguing and benefit-driven.
 For example, instead of “My Training Ride,” try “5 Things I Learned on My First 50-Mile Training Ride.”
 This title creates curiosity and promises valuable information.
 Avoid clickbait, which are misleading titles that trick people into clicking.
 While they might get you a view, they erode trust and hurt your channel’s reputation.
 The goal is to craft engaging titles that are both compelling and honest.

-8. Design Thumbnails That Stop the Scroll
+8. Design Scroll-Stopping YouTube Thumbnails

 Along with your title, your thumbnail is your video’s billboard.
 It’s a powerful visual tool that can make someone choose your video over another.
 A good thumbnail is clear, high-quality, and easy to understand even when it’s small.
 Use bright colors, bold text, and expressive faces to capture attention.
 Creating custom thumbnails for each video is one of the most effective ways to increase your click-through rate.
 Make sure your thumbnail and title work together to tell a cohesive story about what the viewer can expect.